sergeyshpadyrev/variabler/README.md

 - Have different constants in the app: color themes, titles, etc...
 - Can have different version numbers and code version numbers

 With classic approach you need to create its own Android flavour and iOS target for each environment and somehow manage all the differences between environemnts and branded apps.
-With `react-native-envy` it's way much easier.
+With `variabler` it's way much easier.
 Let's say we want to create `staging` and `production` apps.

 First, we create variables config: